Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: An XAI framework: integrating end-to-end control, safety, and explanations

+Driven by this definition and the state-of-the-art works in the above sections, we present a general and conceptual XAI framework for end-to-end autonomous driving aligned with industrial trends and show the necessary components and process steps to achieve regulatory-compliant AVs in the next generation.

-\section{An XAI framework: integrating autonomous control, explanation, and regulatory compliance}
+\section{An XAI framework: integrating end-to-end control, safety, and explanations}

-We propose a framework, as a unified approach, in which methods for developing XAI, end-to-end autonomous systems, and regulatory compliance are combined to inform general processes of regulatory principles.
-Each of the three components has a role in our framework.
-We have already covered a concise description of such a framework in \cite{atakishiyev2021towards}.
-We augment that framework with the concepts of simulation and real driving verification, which confirms regulatory compliance.
-Our integration of autonomous systems with the proposed framework in \cite{atakishiyev2021towards} requires the definition of three constituents of regulated autonomous driving:\\ \textbf{1.
-An end-to-end autonomous control system component}: Given all possible instances of environment, and a compendium of actions an autonomous car can take, the overall role of a\textit{ control system} is to map the perceived environment to corresponding actions:
+We present a general framework in which methods for developing XAI, end-to-end learning, and safety components are combined to inform processes of regulatory principles.
+Each of these components has a concrete role in our framework.
+In our recent study \cite{atakishiyev2023towards}, we have covered a brief description of end-to-end learning for AVs.
+We extend the scope of that work and describe the essential elements of end-to-end autonomous driving, and the role of and potential challenges with explanations in such a setting.
+We describe these individual components as follows:\\\\ \textbf{1.
+An end-to-end control component}: Given all possible instances of environment, and a compendium of actions an autonomous car can take, the overall role of a\textit{ control system} is to map the perceived environment to corresponding actions:

 This mapping intends to ensure that a controller maps the environment to a relevant action of an autonomous system.
-A control system $C$ is an {\it end-to-end control system} ({\it\bfseries eeC}), if $C$ is a total function that maps every instance of an environment to a relevant action Within such a formalization, the role of {\it eeC} is to provide a continuous and complete mapping from the sensed environmental states to relevant driving actions.
+A control system $C$ is an {\it end-to-end control system} ({\it\bfseries eeC}), if $C$ is a total function that maps every instance of an environment

-\textbf{2.
+to a relevant action The two most prevalent learning paradigms for end-to-end autonomous driving are RL and IL \cite{chen2023end}.
+Typically, RL approaches map sensor information to states and produce control signals for an autonomous car.
+On the other hand, in IL-based end-to-end learning, an agent is trained by imitating an expert's behavior to learn the optimal policy.
+In practice, both types of IL - behavior cloning and inverse RL - have been applied to various end-to-end driving tasks as described in the above-mentioned studies.\\ \textbf{2.
 A safety-regulatory compliance component:} The role of the safety-regulatory compliance component, {\it\bfseries srC}, is to represent the function of a regulatory agency, one of whose main roles is to verify the safety of any combination of $eeC$ with autonomous vehicle actions $A$: